-In code input boxes, using opt+Return will insert a line break into the code whereas Return executes the change.
+In input boxes, using opt+Return will insert a line break into the code whereas Return executes the change.

 If long pieces of action code are needed, such as don't easily fit into a dialog's input box, then another note can be used to store the code, which might be described as a 'code note' (though this is not a formal Tinderbox term).
 A new note is created and its text is used to just hold the code.
 This offers: